57780

 However, research shows that they are also a great way for men who experience premature ejaculation issues to gain greater control of their orgasms.
 Unlike the squeeze technique or the stop-start method, Kegel exercises are not performed during sexual activity.

-Performing Kegel exercises are easy, and it only takes a few minutes per day.
+Performing Kegel exercises is easy, and it only takes a few minutes per day.

 First, you need to learn which muscles to focus your attention on.
 You can find these muscles by trying to stop urinating midstream.